AnalyticsLoL/SummonerInsight/README.md

 - Add cookies (detect region of the user)
 - Add 3-5 user names of friend recently played with (when on same team, person appears more than twice) and add the winrate
 - User has a scrolldown arrow appearing in the navbar searchbar
+- Add mastery champions kda and and winrate
+- add in matches graphs of the gold and and events like deaths and kills, objectives ...